thytng/project-hpa/README.md

 ## Hierarchical Pathfinding A*

 As the most basic implementation of A* is on a grid, merely overlaying a grid on top of the terrain and treating each square as a node would require a lot of computational power as the size of the terrain increases.
-Most games therefore adapt A* into HPA* by preprocessing the terrain into a weighted graph to reduce the number of nodes to explore.
+Most games therefore adapt A* into HPA* by preprocessing the terrain into a weighted graph to reduce the number of nodes to explore (Le, Amandeep, & Narendra, 2008)

 ### Pseudo-Pseudocode